LucaGiona/karteikarten-app/README.md

 ## English

 A small, responsive flashcard application for learning anatomical terms in Latin and German.
-Cards move through five learning boxes based on the Leitner system, and progress is saved automatically in the browser.
+The app contains two independent Leitner systems – **free learning** and **week mode** – which share the same card content but each keep their own progress (box assignment) and reset.

 ### Features

+- Two independent Leitner systems: free learning and week mode, each with its own progress
 - Three quiz modes: Latin → German, German → Latin, and mixed random direction
-- Five learning boxes based on the Leitner method
+- Five learning boxes based on the Leitner method, per system
 - Correct answers move a card to the next box
 - Incorrect answers return a card to Box 1
 - Cards from the lowest unfinished box are reviewed first
 - Progress count for every box
 - Automatic persistence of progress and quiz direction in `localStorage`
-- Reset button that returns every card to Box 1
+- Separate reset button per system that only returns that system's cards to Box 1
 - Keyboard and button controls
 - Responsive layout for desktop, tablet, and mobile devices
 - No external libraries or build step